dougeby/IntuneDocs/intune/in-development.md

 Admins will be able to manage whether an app is removed or retained on a device when the device is unenrolled at a user or device group level.

 ### Categorize Microsoft Store for Business apps <!-- 3926922 -->
-You will be able to categorize Microsoft Store for Business apps.
+You'll be able to categorize Microsoft Store for Business apps.
 To do so, choose **Intune** > **Client apps** > **Apps** > Select a Microsoft Store for Business app > **App Information** > **Category**.
 On the drop-down menu, assign a category.
 ### Configure app notification content for organization accounts <!-- 2576686 -->
 Intune app protection policies (APP) on Android and iOS devices will allow you to control app notification content for Org accounts.
 This feature will require support from applications and may not be available for all APP enabled applications.
 For more about APP, see [What are app protection policies?](app-protection-policy.md).

 ### Available Google Play app reporting for Android work profiles <!-- 3041956  -->
-For available app installs on Android work profile devices, you can view app installation status as well as the installed version of managed Google Play apps.
+For available app installs on Android work profile devices, you can view app installation status and the installed version of managed Google Play apps.
 For more information, see [How to monitor app protection policies](app-protection-policies-monitor.md), [Manage Android work profile devices with Intune](android-enterprise-overview.md) and [Managed Google Play app type](apps-add-android-for-work.md#managed-google-play-app-type).

 <!-- ***********************************************-->
 ## Device configuration